aws/aws-ec2-instance-connect-cli/README.md

 For Python2, ensure **mock** is installed: `pip2 install mock`.

+Also, for corrcting import when using virtualenv, you have to export PYTHONPATH by running: `export PYTHONPATH=$(pwd)`

 ## Generating Documentation

 Sphinx configuration has been included in this package.
 To generate Sphinx documentation, run